tibyyyyy/Manual_Testing_Projects/API_Testing_Project_For_Restful_Booker_API.md

     - Upon successfully creating a booking, returned status code is code 200 "OK", I think code 201 "Created" would be more intuitive
     - The total price value cannot be a floating number.
 If we try to input the value "199.99" in the "totalprice" field and create a booking, only "199" would be saved
     - A booking can be created even if checkin and checkout dates aren't valid, and in the created booking the invalid dates will show up as "0NaN-aN-aN", the API returning status code 200 "OK".
-Returning code 400 "Bad Request" would be better
+It should return code 400 "Bad Request" and not allow the request

 ![HSFY95W9gY](https://github.com/user-attachments/assets/14683cb8-4c0c-4d04-9ead-b150b645d618)